NubletZ/sp109b/Notes/Week13/README.md

 # Week 13 Notes
-## FIFO
+## FIFO Named Pipe
 FIFO is a named pipe and it is one of the methods for intern-process communication.
+In FIFO any number of readers and writers may use the pipe.
 This FIFO can life in the process as long as the system is up and it can be deleted if no longer used.

 This special file can be entered into the filesystem by calling mkfifo().
 This function need `sys/types.h` and `sys/stat.h` as its headers.
 To create the FIFO file in our program we can type the following code